chen0040/lua-algorithms/README.md

 ```

 ## Sorting

+As in Java, the sorting is performed on ArrayList by default (which is lualgorithms.data.list).

 Note that the default is to sort ascendingly, which can be reversed via the comparator function pass in as the second parameter.